-We believe that given the prevalence of context-specific noise across social media data sets, we must understand noise instead of just ignoring it.
+These problems are only intensified in domain-specific social media data sets, which, in addition to traditional noise words, i.e. stopwords, also have context-specific noise words, including flood words [1], [2].
+Flood words, such as 'covid,' 'coronavirus,' and 'pandemic,' in a data set specifically about the 2020 Covid-19 pandemic, appear so frequently in documents that they dominate all topics in a topic set, making it difficult to discern different topics from each other.
+Given the prevalence of flood words and non-random noise in social media text, we believe that noise cannot be ignored, and must instead be understood.
 In this paper, we accept that documents are composed of both topics and context-specific noise, and that both need to be modeled in order to accurately identify topics.
 Further, the size of the vocabulary and the shortness of posts also require us to reconsider the role of newer linguistics techniques for distinguishing topics from noise.
-Finally, given that the 'best' topics can be subjective, having the ability to use a constructed noise distribution with other generative topic models is important for noisy domains.
+Finally, given that the 'best' topics can be subjective, having the ability to use a constructed noise distribution with other generative topic models is also important for noisy domains.

-To address these challenges, this extended paper proposes the development of a new class of models, topic-noise models.
+Given these considerations, we propose the development of a new class of models, topic-noise models.
 Topic-noise models define a document as a mixture of topics and noise.
-Specifically, we propose Topic Noise Discriminator (TND) [5], a topic-noise model that estimates both the topic and noise distributions, thereby understanding both the contextual topics and contextual noise in a social media document collection.
+Specifically, we propose Topic Noise Discriminator (TND), a topic-noise model that estimates both the topic and noise distributions, thereby understanding both the contextual topics and contextual noise in a social media document collection.
 TND has the following properties: 1) it assumes that topic words and noise words can have similar frequencies and therefore need to be explicitly modeled in order to generate topics that are more coherent and contain small amounts of noise, 2) it adjusts the generative model to incorporate additional knowledge from embedding spaces when modeling both the topic and noise distributions in order to elevate the importance of contextually similar words, and 3) it produces a reusable noise distribution that can be integrated into existing generative models favored by certain research communities.
-While some previous work has considered modeling special word or background distributions [3, 4], our proposed generative process captures context-specific noise and topics extended by semantic insight from word embeddings.
-We believe that generating topic distributions and noise distributions on data is fundamentally a new way to think about topic modeling and will be foundational for a new generation of topic-noise models.
+While some previous work has considered modeling special word or background distributions [3], [4], our proposed generative process captures context-specific noise and topics extended by semantic insight from word embeddings.
+We believe that generating topics AND noise distributions on data is fundamentally a new way to think about topic modeling and will be foundational for a new generation of topic-noise models.